 Lanceros-Mendez is Ikerbasque Professor at the BCMaterials, Basque Center for Materials, Applications and Nanostructures, Leioa, Spain, where he is the Scientific Director.
 He is Associate Professor at the Physics Department of UMinho, Portugal, where also belongs to the Center of Physics.
 From 2012 to 2014 he was also Associate Researcher at the INL.
 His work is focused in the area of smart and multifunctional materials for sensors and actuators, energy and biomedical applications.

-Qualified as a VET Technician, Laura has been incorporated in Ikasia in 2018 in the scientific and educational project development team.
+Qualified as a VET Technician, Laura was incorporated in Ikasia in 2018 in the scientific and educational project development team.
 Having exhibited organization and managing skills, has since been responsible for projects coordinated by Ikasia included in the Erasmus + Program in the field of professional education.
 Laura is a young, easygoing, and hardworking person.
 Her diverse professional parkours led to the development of a broad range of skills, from organization to and interpersonal skills, which she transposes to her professional everyday life.

 Industrial technical engineer in the specialty of industrial electronics.
 He has been a teacher for 20 years.
 In addition, he has 7 years of professional experience in private companies (naval and chemical industry) as a process automation technician.
 He is a deputy head of studies and teaches Electrotechnical and Automated Systems at the IES POLITÉCNICO DE CARTAGENA.